Together, we’ll dive into insights, guidance, and practices on:

 How employee experiences help Omio Travel scale through crisis

 With the economic crisis continuing in 2023, many HR leaders are looking for pro-active solutions that lead to positive outcomes.
 The key?
 Creating holistic and interconnected employee experiences.
-Join this session with Dr. Barbara Zesik, CPO at Omio Travel as she discusses how strategic employee experiences play a key role in fostering a culture of high performance, engagement, retention and growth.
+Dr. Barbara Zesik, CPO at Omio Travel discusses how strategic employee experiences play a key role in fostering a culture of high performance, engagement, retention and growth.

 Dr. Barbara Zesik is a thought leader in the design and implementation of talent and culture change strategies that combine theory and practice.
 She will share her extensive experience in global organisational development and change initiatives.